moj-analytical-services/mojrap/README.md

 5) Merge your pull request.

 Congratulations!
 You have now contibuted to the asdrap package!
 If you [reinstall the package](#using-the-package) you will be able to use your functions.

+## Found a bug?

+You can also contribute by helping to improve the existing functions.
+If you find a bug, or think there is a better way of doing something, raise an issue or open a pull request with your suggested solution.